-It’s cheap, scalable, and it can help you develop strong relationships with customers that last.
+It’s cheap and scalable, and it can help you develop strong relationships with customers that last.

 Naturally, you have a variety of goals you’re trying to achieve with email marketing, but how do you get your emails to generate those all-important clicks?

-Here are six features you need to meet in your B2C email sends.
+Here are 6 features you need to meet in your B2C email sends.

 As a marketer, you know that your customers receive countless marketing emails every day.
 A long, rambling email about your new product makeover is the last thing they’ll want to read on their commute to work.

 Instead, keep it concise.
 Cut any unnecessary copy and get to the point.
-But that doesn’t mean you need to strip your entire email back to its bare bones: On the contrary, you’ll just need to deliver your message in a way that’s engaging without being excessive.
+But that doesn’t mean you need to strip your entire email back to its bare bones; you’ll just need to deliver your message in a way that’s engaging without being excessive.

 The success of this lies in asking yourself: Who are you talking to?
 Who is your customer?
 This is crucial in B2C marketing.
 Your relationships with your customers should be human and personal.

 If you want your B2C emails to resonate with your audience, you need to understand the way they speak as individuals.
 What slang do they use?
 What cultural references?
-Understand this, and you understand how to communicate with your recipients.
+Once you understand this, you’ll understand how to communicate with your recipients.

-If a customer steps into an extremely untidy store, then they’re probably not likely to make a purchase, and the same applies to your subscribers.
+If a customer steps into an extremely untidy store, then they’re probably not likely to make a purchase.
+The same applies to your subscribers.
 A poorly designed email can repel readers, losing interest and traffic for your brand.

 Most email automation tools come with easy-to-use designers that let you create clean, professional-looking emails at the click of a button.
 They often come with preset templates too, so you can fire off a slick campaign quickly and easily.

 As a general rule, less is more.
-Sleek, minimalist design offers a clean and easily understandable email that encourages your recipients to engage and, ultimately, click through.
+A sleek and minimalist design offers a clean, easily understandable email that encourages your recipients to engage and, ultimately, click through.

-While your copy, CTA, content, and the rest are all important features of a marketing email, if they’re not targeted to the right audience, then they still need work—and that’s where segmentation comes in.
+While your copy, CTA, and content are all important features of a marketing email, if they’re not targeted to the right audience, then they still need work before they’re usable emails.
+That’s where segmentation comes in.

 Segmented email lists are crucial for increasing click-throughs by appealing to customers based on individual character traits.
 There are a number of factors that you can take into account when you’re creating your email campaigns:

-• Past interactions and behaviour with your business
+■ Past interactions and behavior with your business

-If it’s click-throughs you want from your email marketing, then you’ll absolutely need a strong call to action.
-This is basically you telling your customer what you want from them, whether it’s visiting a product landing page or entry to a competition or giveaway.
+If it’s click-throughs you want from your email marketing, then you’ll absolutely need a strong call to action (CTA).
+A CTA is basically you telling your customer what you want from them, whether it’s visiting a product landing page or entry to a competition or giveaway.

 Your email marketing doesn’t sit in a bubble.
 It’s a conduit through which your customers reach your website, online store, product pages, signup pages, and so on.